CharlesFeng47/charlesfeng.cn/content/posts/2025-06-11-study-notes-on-ad-replication.md

 >
 >     Step 1a: if GUID same → proceed to attribute merge
 >     Step 1b: if GUID different → object conflict
->        → rename local to CNF
+>        → accept the object with larger version number, timestamp, invocation id
->        → accept source as real
+>        → rename another one to CNF
 >
 > Step 2️⃣ For each attribute:
 >     → compare version / timestamp / originId